Hours: Mon-Fri, 9am-5pm

 The APA style is commonly used by fields in the social sciences such as psychology, linguistics, and education.
 APA publishes the Publication Manual of the American Psychological Association, a pocket guide, and instructor and student manuals.

-To suggest a resource or report a broken link, email the GWC at firstname.lastname@example.org.
+To report a broken link, please email us at firstname.lastname@example.org.